-Incentive compensation payable to our NEOs under the 2023 STIP will be based on the achievement of the following measures, as set forth in the table below.
+Incentive compensation payable to our NEOs under the 2024 STIP will be based on the achievement of the following measures (with targets set to align with the mid-point of our 2024 guidance).

-2023 Quantitative Bonus Goals 2023 STIP Metrics Weighting Threshold (\$) Target (\$) Maximum (\$) Corporate Normalized Funds from Operations (Normalized FFO) 30 % 106,675,000 109,330,000 111,985,000 Normalized FFO/Share 50 % 1.21 1.24 1.27 Individual Goals 20 % Assessed by the Compensation Committee based on pre-established goals for each individual (1)
+2024 Quantitative Bonus Goals 2024 STIP Metrics Weighting Threshold (\$) Target (\$) Maximum (\$) Corporate Normalized Funds from Operations (Normalized FFO) 30 % 109,000,000 111,900,000 114,500,000 Normalized FFO/Share 50 % 1.21 1.24 1.27 Individual Goals 20 % Assessed by the Compensation Committee based on pre-established goals for each individual (1)

-(1) CEO individual goals are based on ensuring Company-wide goals are successfully executed, including corporate responsibility, sustainability and human capital goals.
+(1) Chief Executive Officer individual goals are based on ensuring Company-wide goals are successfully executed, including corporate responsibility, sustainability, and human capital goals.

 For purposes of the STIP, we first calculate FFO, a supplemental non-GAAP financial measure, in accordance with the standards established by the National Association of Real Estate Investment Trusts ("Nareit").
 However, because we believe that the computation of FFO in accordance with Nareit's definition includes certain items that are not indicative of the results provided by our portfolio and affect the comparability of our year-over-year performance, we also use Normalized FFO for the STIP.
-Management believes that Normalized FFO is a more useful performance measure that excludes certain items, including but not limited to, debt extinguishment losses and prepayment penalties, impairment of intangible assets and liabilities, property acquisition, development and other pursuit costs, mark-to-market adjustments for interest rate derivatives, severance related costs, and other non-comparable items.
+Management believes that Normalized FFO is a more useful performance measure that excludes certain items, including but not limited to, debt extinguishment losses and prepayment penalties, impairment of intangible assets and liabilities, property acquisition, development, and other pursuit costs, mark-to-market adjustments for interest rate derivatives, severance-related costs, and other non-comparable items.
 The Compensation Committee retains the discretion to equitably adjust the quantitative metrics to account for one-time events such as capital raising.